SebastianOnofrei/SebastianOnofrei/README.md

 Frontend Engineer
 -----------------

 Technology is my passion.
-I have been coding for 5 years in various frameworks and languages.
+I have been coding for more than 6 years in various frameworks and languages.
 I specialize in frontend development, but I can for sure also help on the backend side if needed.

 * 🌍  I'm based in Brasov, Romania
 * ✉️  You can contact me at [sebastian.onofrei.business@gmail.com](mailto:sebastian.onofrei.business@gmail.com)
-* 🧠  Worked at Siemens, Endava, Nagarro and IBM
+* 🧠  Worked at Siemens, Endava, Nagarro and more recently at IBM
-* 🤝  I'm open to collaborating on interesting projects
+* 🤝  I'm open to collaborating on interesting projects, mainly the MERN, MEAN or MEVN stack.

 ### Skills